Health

 Does stress cause hair loss?

-Physical and emotional stress can cause hair loss in women and men.
-Some examples of stressors that may trigger hair loss include:
+Physical and emotional stress can cause temporary hair loss in women and men.
+Some examples of stressors that may trigger hair loss or excessive hair shedding include:

-• Loss of a job or stress at work
+- Loss of a job or severe stress at work

 What is telogen effluvium?

-The scientific term for hair shedding and loss due to shock or stress is telogen effluvium.
-This name relates to why stress-related hair loss happens.
+Excessive hair shedding that occurs as a response to a sudden trigger, such as physical or emotional stress, is called telogen effluvium.
+This name relates to why stress-related hair loss can happen.
 Hairs grow from openings in the scalp called follicles.
 Each hair goes through three stages of growth:

 Although scientists don't fully understand why, stress can alter the natural growth pattern.
 Telogen hairs may fall out at a faster rate and the anagen period may shorten, causing hairs to fall out more frequently.
-A woman with telogen effluvium may lose up to 70% of the hairs on her scalp due to the impact of stress.
+With this condition, it’s typical that less than 50% of hair on the scalp is lost.

-In most cases, healthcare providers take a wait-and-see approach with telogen effluvium, as hair loss often stops on its own after several weeks or months.
-While hair will usually start to grow back over time, healthcare providers may recommend the over-the-counter topical medication minoxidil to encourage regrowth.
+In most cases, healthcare providers take a wait-and-see approach with telogen effluvium, as hair loss often stops on its own and regrows within months after the stressful event or cause is resolved.

 Symptoms of stress hair loss

-Typically, telogen effluvium is characterized by sudden hair loss in women.
-Those who develop this condition begin to notice hair falling out in large clumps or even handfuls.
+Telogen effluvium is typically characterized by sudden hair loss in women.
+Those who develop this condition begin to notice hair falling out in clumps or even handfuls.
 Larger amounts of hair may fall out while shampooing, combing or brushing.
 The shed hairs usually have a club-shaped root at the bottom.
 You can sometimes see it with the naked eye, but a microscope may be necessary to spot this feature.

 Symptoms usually begin around two to three months after the physical or emotional stress begins.
 Hair loss tends to occur all over the scalp, following no particular pattern.